 We spent the rest of the evening cooking and playing a monopoly in our homestay.
 This was my first experience staying in a homestay which was delightful.

 5. Pine forest

 Day 2 began with us taking crazy photos in the pine forest.
 The pine forest is well maintained by forest officials and is a favorite spot for directors of South Indian films.
 We saw a big pet turkey roaming around in the pine forest.
-This was the first time I saw a live turkey apart from reading all about the Thanksgiving day.
+This was the first time I saw a live turkey apart from reading all about Thanksgiving day.

 6. Mannavanur Lake

-This lake, as the name suggest is located in Mannavanur village, which is around 34 km away from Kodaikanal.
+This lake, as the name suggests is located in Mannavanur village, which is around 34 km away from Kodaikanal.
 This lake is undeniably the most peaceful place you can visit in Kodaikanal.
 You can enjoy the serene view of the lake by just sitting idly in the vast stretch of greens or you can take up a small coracle ride.